OnlineImage® Gives Back

 The OnlineImage sales team traveled south to Spanish Fork, UT for a day of volunteering in Habitat for Humanity’s ReStore Donation Center.
 ReStore helps Habitat for Humanity’s mission by operating as both a store where people can buy used furniture or surplus building supplies as well as a revenue source for future Habitat for Humanity projects.
 Sales team management Josh Yohnke and Jennifer Nielson led the way by working with their team to sort through pallets, construction leftovers and paint to determine what could be reused for future building projects.
 It was hard physical work and the sales team enjoyed the camaraderie working together created, and they were happy to give back to the Salt Lake Valley in a tangible way.
 They are excited to get back into the community for future service projects.

-OnlineImage CEO Camron Wright and Founder Russell Burnett took their global outreach to new heights when they traveled to Mexico to volunteer at two different orphanages.
+OnlineImage Founder Russell Burnett, and the managagement team took their global outreach to new heights when they traveled to Mexico to volunteer at two different orphanages.
 They each took their own kids to visit separate locations and joined a larger group of volunteers affiliated with Corporate Alliance and A Child’s Hope Foundation.
 Splitting up the group allowed them to maximize their impact while in the area.
 They were impressed by the spirit of the kids and the diligence and care of the orphanages’ coordinators.
 They spent 3 days in Mexico working on different services like mixing and pouring over 70 batches of concrete, painting, performing tile work and block wall masonry.
 In addition to the orphanages, they helped in part to create a nursery so that babies can begin to be accepted at the orphanage as well.
 One of the orphanages they visited offers a safe home for children with special needs, and they had a great time playing with everyone there.
-During Camron’s time at the facility he and his kids joined the local children for games of volleyball, building with Legos, bubble blowing, and time on the beach among other activities.
+During their time at the facility, they joined the local children for games of volleyball, building with Legos, bubble blowing, and time on the beach among other activities.
 A large game of futbol featuring the kids versus volunteers broke out and of course, the kids won!

 It was truly a group effort, and though they were able to make a good dent in the work that needed to be done, many tasks still remain that need to be completed in order to get the new facilities up and running.
-Camron stressed that work like this is vital because many of these facilities don’t receive government funding and rely totally on the donations of time and money from outside groups.
+It was stressed by those in attendance that work like this is vital because many of these facilities don’t receive government funding and rely totally on the donations of time and money from outside groups.
 Because of the magnitude of what needs to be built at each site, the organizations accept new rounds of volunteers on a regular basis.
 Of the orphanage his family volunteered at, Russell says “It’s a great place with great goals for kids of all ages as well as those with special needs.
 What a great experience for all of us!”
 One of the most difficult aspects of their trip was the knowledge that Americans cannot adopt any of the children they visit at these orphanages.
-What they are able to do however, is act like an aunt or uncle and maintain a meaningful relationship with them.
-Camron, Russell and their families were humbled and appreciative following their experiences and hope to stay in touch with the children they helped and mentored.
+What they are able to do, however, is act like an aunt or uncle and maintain a meaningful relationship with them.
+The management team and their families were humbled and appreciative following their experiences and hope to stay in touch with the children they helped and mentored.

 Join us in Service